jonesesy1955/docker/README.md

 container orchestration system > docker swamp, k8s, ECS; if you need containers to run constantly

-# Project_1: following the YouTube video giving a docker tutorial (https://www.youtube.com/watch?v=1_AlV-FFxM8&t=579s)
+# Project_1: Following the YouTube video giving a docker tutorial (https://www.youtube.com/watch?v=1_AlV-FFxM8&t=579s)
-confirmed at docker was installed correctly: `docker --version`
+Confirmed at docker was installed correctly: `docker --version`

-initiated docker to build the dependencies necessary to build a container: `docker init`
+Initiated docker to build the dependencies necessary to build a container: `docker init`

-building the container:`docker build -t first-time .`
+Building the container:`docker build -t first-time .`

 I was able to get the container created, but the application is not running.
 I am attempting to troubleshoot using AI (gemini).
 Successfully able to run the container and verify the app was running.
 Screenshots.

-running the container: `docker run -p 127.0.0.1:8080:8080 first-time`
+Running the container: `docker run -p 127.0.0.1:8080:8080 first-time`

 volumes: